chiaoyuntu/DeepLearning_FaceGen/README.md

 ### Interactive DCGAN 1
 #### Architecture Figure
-We put `noise` as initial input image.
+Now we start with interactive DCGAN.
+We first put `noise` as initial input, and after the first iteration, we use generated image as input.
+By this training procedure, we expect the generator can learn well on both producing a face image from noise and refine image based on given attributes.

 <img src="https://github.com/chiaoyuntu/DeepLearning_FaceGen/blob/master/figures/model/dcgan4-1.png" width="80%" height="80%">

 #### Architecture/Hyperparameter Setup